-New entrants into politics
+New entrants into Politics

-If we examine the new entrants into politics over the past three or four decades in the country, intellect, integrity, commitment to public service and passion for improvement very few with of the situation could enter the political arena and survive.
+If we examine the new entrants into politics over the past three or four decades in the country, very few with intellect, integrity, commitment to public service and passion for improvement of the situation could enter the political arena and survive.
 Almost every new entrant has chosen politics exactly for the wrong reasons.
 A careful analysis shows that heredity and family connections are the commonest cause for entry into politics.
 This is closely followed by those who have large inherited or acquired wealth and have decided that investment in politics is good business.
 In recent years, many local muscle men, whose services were earlier sought for extortion or vote-gathering, are now directly entering the fray and gaining political legitimacy.

-A few persons have entered politics out of personal loyalty to, and close contacts with those in high public office.
-People with very high visibility on account of great success in mass entertainment like sports or films have also been increasingly drawn into the vortex politics.
-Occasionally, accidents of fate are pitch forking certain individuals into elective public office.
-If we exclude these methods of heredity, money power, muscle power, personal contacts, high visibility, and accidents of fate, there will not be even a handful of persons in this vast country of ours, who have entered politics with deep understanding of public affairs and passion for public good and survived for any length of time over the past four decades.
+A few persons have entered politics out of personal lovalty to, and close contacts with those in high public office.
+People with very high visibility on account of great success in mass sports or films have also been increasingly drawn into the vortex of entertainment like politics.
+Occasionally, accidents of fate are pitch-forking certain individuals into elective office.
+If we exclude these methods of heredity. money power, muscle power, public personal contacts, high visibility, and accidents of fate, there will not be even a handful of persons in this vast country of ours, who have entered politics with deep understanding of public affairs and passion for public good and survived with honesty for any length of time over the past four decades.
 There is no activity more vital and nobler than governance.
 In the true sense, politics is about promotion of happiness and public good.
 But if the best men and women that society can boast of are either prevented or repelled or rendered incapable of surviving in the political arena, then that governance is bound to be in shambles.
-Over the past forty seven years of our republic, the unsuitable constitutional and legal mechanisms that we evolved landed the Indian republic in an extraordinary crisis of governability.

-Democracy is the only system, which demands constant selection, nurturing and development of capable leadership.
+Democracy is the only system which demands constant selection, nurturing and development of capable leadership.
 If the best men and women society can offer are repelled by the political process and politics acquires a pejorative connotation, the result is collapse of ethics in public life, and with it public confidence in governance.
 With the most competent and qualified persons eschewing politics, paralysis of governance is the inevitable consequence.
 With all decisions geared towards somehow winning elections and retaining power or to amass individual wealth at the cost of the public, the people are swindled.
 This legal plunder ensures that public goods and services are of appalling quality and wholly insufficient to meet the requirements of a civilized society or growing economy.
 Public exchequer will soon be depleted and fiscal collapse will be imminent.
 Sadly, all these ugly features of a dysfunctional democracy are evident in contemporary India.